crc-org/crc-cloud/api/README.md

  ## *Private* methods names conventions

- In order to increase code readability, non interface method names (kinda private) must start with an underscore "_"
+ In order to increase code readability and avoid conflicts non interface method names (kinda private) must start with _<plugin_name>_ for example if you name your plugin *example_plugin* all the non interface methods defined inside the plugin must start with _example_plugin_